I offer a variety of teambuilding and wellbeing sessions to support your hardworking staff.

 I am a HCPC registered Art Therapist, nature-based mindfulness guide and usually practice outdoors.
 Over the first lockdown I developed online wellbeing sessions incorporating nature, creative activities, and guided mindfulness practices.

 Many people discovered the physical and mental benefits of time in nature this year.
-My hope is to facilitate a deepening of this experience, offer self-care tips to build resilience, and to encourage people to keep it up, especially as this isn't easy in winter months.
+My hope is to facilitate a deepening of this experience, offer self-care tips to build resilience, and to encourage people to keep it up (especially in winter).